 Respiratory Medicine is centred around two research units; the Respiratory Medicine Unit (RMU), led by Professor Ian Pavord and managed by Samantha Thulborn and The Oxford Respiratory Trials Unit (ORTU), led by Professor Najib Rahman and managed by Melissa Dobson.
-Additional areas of interest Idiopathic Pulmonary Fibrosis / interstitial lung disease headed by Ling-pei Ho and based at the WIMM and Obstructive Sleep Apnoea headed by John Stradling based at the Churchill Hospital.

 Over the last 20 years treatment guidelines for common respiratory conditions including COPD and asthma have encouraged generic one-size-fits-all treatment.
 We believe that this leads to poor targeting of treatment, underestimation of potential treatment effects, and unnecessary treatment associated cost and toxicity.
 Our overall vision is to develop a new, mechanism-based classification of common respiratory diseases to allow more accurate assessment and more focused and effective treatments.